linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 programmer must retry the operation (both LDREX and STREX) until the exclusive monitor signals a success.

-Although they are often interpreted as "light" or "efficient" synchronization mechanisms (because they "don't require spinning or context switches", or because they "are implemented in hardware so they must be more efficient", or because they "are just instructions so they must have similar efficiency as other instructions"), as seen from the implementation details, atomic operations are actually expensive.
+As seen from the implementation details, atomic operations are expensive and they must be avoided when possible.

-Disabling preemption (interrupts)
+Preemption (interrupts) disabling
 =================================

 On single core systems and non preemptive kernels the only source of